Metadata Technology was founded by the consultants who developed the SDMX standards

 We’re helping people manage and share statistical information

-Metadata Technology provides SDMX solutions for official statistics and business.
+Metadata Technology provides SDMX solutions for official statistics.

 Whilst the SDMX syntaxes and formats are important, it is the Information Model that is the defining feature.
 Metadata Technology realized the utility of the SDMX Information Model very early in the life of SDMX and started the development of a component architecture in 2008.
 A Java implementation of this architecture was released in 2013 as open source, with a .Net version made available later (www.sdmxsource.org).